garciart/flask-demo/tracker/tracker_02/README.md

 - `python -B -m flask --app tracker_02 run`

+Open a browser and navigate to <http://127.0.0.1:5000> to view.
+Stop the Werkzeug server between runs by presssing <kbd>CTRL</kbd> +  <kbd>C</kbd>.
 When you are finished, move on to the next version.